 Get to know your gears.
 Unless you're lucky enough to live somewhere that's pancake flat, being able to use your gears effectively will help you get from A to B without too much huffing and puffing.
 Before you start mixing it with traffic, get to know your bike's gears and what works best for your legs: try climbing, descending, and cruising on a flat section.
 Are you a spinner or a slow turner?
 Everyone has his or her ideal rhythm (or cadence) so take the time to find out what suits you.

 Consider a helmet While helmets can seem a little cumbersome or uncool, they help protect your head in case of the unlikely event of an accident.
 When putting yours on, make sure it fits properly.
 It should sit horizontally on your head and shouldn't move about.
 Two fingers should fit tightly between your chin and the strap.
+Check out how to wear your helmet as demonstrated by one of our riders, Jill.

 Watch out for the 'door-zone'.
 Ride at least 3 feet away from parked cars.
 This way you'll avoid any unexpected door openings!